HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Related Works

 \subsection{Visual Token Compression Methods}

-Most visual token compression methods adopt a prune or merge strategy.
+Most visual token compression methods employ a pruning or merging strategy.
 FastV \cite{chen2024image} is a representative pruning method that compresses visual tokens by discarding those with low attention scores in the LLM.
-Following this work, PDrop \cite{xing2024pyramiddrop} and TRIM \cite{song2024less} propose to employ the text-image attention to prune tokens, which brings extra computation from text-image attention.
-FasterVLM \cite{zhang2024cls}, HiRED \cite{arif2025hired}, VisionZip \cite{yang2025visionzip} solely rely on the attention in the vision encoder, mostly on the attention from \texttt{CLS} token, making them model-sensitive.
-Apart from the drop strategy, ToMe \cite{bolya2022token} employs a merge approach by reducing the number of visual tokens according to their similarity.
-Subsequently, many researchers have proposed their merging methods, such as LLaVA-MINI \cite{llavamini} and MQT-LLaVA \cite{hu2024matryoshka}.
-Most merging methods necessitate extra training or functions not as efficient as dropping methods, since the merging is usually gradual across multiple layers and not compatible with FlashAttention \cite{dao2022flashattention}.
-In this work, we show that pruning tokens purely based on the vision encoder's inherent hierarchical attention pattern can achieve outstanding results while avoiding special tokens and unnecessary complexity.
+Following this work, some methods \cite{xing2024pyramiddrop, song2024less, hu-etal-2025-mplug} leverage text-image attention to prune tokens, which brings extra computational overhead.
+In transformer \cite{vaswani2017attention}, the attention score controls the information flow from layer to layer.
+Based on this theory, many approaches \cite{zhang2024cls, arif2025hired} overcome this by the attention from \texttt{CLS} token.
+However, not every vision encoder features such a token (e.g., SigLIP \cite{zhai2023sigmoid}), which constrains the adaptation of these methods for universal VLMs \cite{bai2025qwen2, chen2024far}.
+Apart from the drop strategy, merging-based approaches aim to reduce redundancy by fusing similar visual tokens.
+ToMe \cite{bolya2022token} performs token merging by aggregating visual tokens with high feature similarity.
+Subsequently, several studies \cite{cao-etal-2023-pumer, yang2025visionzip, huang-etal-2025-prunevid} have explored hybrid pruning-and-merging strategies.
+Most merging methods need extra training or functions, since merging is usually gradual across multiple layers and not compatible with FlashAttention \cite{dao2022flashattention}.
+In this work, we show that pruning tokens purely based on the vision encoder's inherent hierarchical attention pattern can achieve outstanding results without special tokens and unnecessary complexity.